Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/ola-enable-debian9/guide.en-gb.md

 ---
 title: How to configure your NIC for OVHcloud Link Aggregation in Debian 9 to 11
-excerpt: "Enable OVHcloud Link Aggregation in your Debian server (from Debian 9 to Debian11)"
+excerpt: "Enable OVHcloud Link Aggregation in your Debian server (from Debian 9 to Debian 11)"
-updated: 2024-11-26
+updated: 2026-01-08
 ---

 ## Objective